-I received my ulcerative colitis diagnosis when I was in my early 20s, just when I was starting to find my feet in the world.
-I had a job, I was in a touring band and pretty much thought ‘this is where my life is going!’
+I received my ulcerative colitis diagnosis in my early 20s, just when I was starting to find my feet in the world.
+I had a job, I was in a touring band and pretty much thought, ‘this is where my life is going!’
 The sudden and frightening onset of my illness and an Ulcerative Colitis diagnosis really pulled the rug out from under me and all the plans I’d made for myself.

-📷: taken at Brighton Pride 2019’s Let’s Have A Kiki party.
+📷: above image taken at Brighton Pride 2019’s Let’s Have A Kiki party.
 CREDIT Anna Gibson

 Ulcerative Colitis (UC for short) is part of a group of autoimmune conditions known collectively as Inflammatory Bowel Diseases (IBD – not to be confused with Irritable Bowel Disorder) that includes UC and Crohns’ Disease.
 (Don’t ask me why Crohn’s gets a special name and UC doesn’t).
 Autoimmune basically means my immune system is overreacting and attacking itself.
 How dramatic!

-When I have an Ulcerative Colitis flare-up, my large intestine gets angry, inflamed and I start passing mucus and blood multiple times throughout the day and night, sometimes for weeks.
-It is painful, debilitating and has put me in hospital on a number of occasions.
-It can cause me to completely lose control of my bowels, so I usually have to remain at home for long periods of time.
+When I have an Ulcerative Colitis flare-up, my large intestine gets angry, inflamed, and I start passing mucus and blood multiple times throughout the day and night, sometimes for weeks.
+It is painful, debilitating and has put me in hospital on several occasions.
+It can cause me to lose control of my bowels completely, so I usually have to remain at home for long periods of time.

-I can’t eat as anything that goes through my guts will exacerbate it, so I can quickly become weak and malnourished, and become dehydrated easily.
-I have maybe one to three flare-ups a year, and high amounts of inflammation can lead to serious complications, such as bowel cancer.
+I can’t eat as anything that goes through my guts will exacerbate it, so I can quickly become weak and malnourished and dehydrated easily.
+I have maybe one to three flare-ups a year, and high amounts of inflammation can lead to severe complications, such as bowel cancer.

-The symptoms of UC are unpleasant, to say the least, and this is most likely why a lot of people don’t know much about it.
-I’m fortunate that many of my closest friends and family understand more about how it affects me, and try their best to adapt plans and projects if I’m in a flare.
+The symptoms of UC are unpleasant, to say the least, and this is most likely why many people don’t know much about it.
+I’m fortunate that many of my closest friends and family understand more about how it affects me and try their best to adapt plans and projects if I’m in a flare.
 (However, there are still people who think I have Irritable Bowel Disease!
-“Oh, it’s similar though,” they say.
+“Oh, it’s similar, though,” they say.
 Spoiler alert: it really, really isn’t.)